-The following types of studies are exempt from requiring SRC preapproval as listed below, but may be subject to additional rules dependent upon the design of the project.
+The following types of studies are exempt from requiring SRC pr approval as listed below, but may be subject to additional rules dependent upon the design of the project.
 Student researchers and adult sponsors are required to refer to sections A, B, and C of this section to review additional rules for projects that involve unknown organisms, recombinant DNA (rDNA) technologies, tissues, fluids, blood, or blood products before deciding upon a final biosafety level (BSL) designation for projects.

-- The following types of studies are exempt from prior SRC review, but require a Risk Assessment Form 3: - a.
+- 1. The following types of studies are exempt from prior SRC review, but require a Risk Assessment Form 3: - a.
 Studies involving protists and archaea - b.
 Research using manure for composting, fuel production, or other non-culturing experiment - c.
-Commercially-available color change coliform detection test kits; these kits must remain sealed and must be properly disposed - d.
+Commercially available color change coliform detection test kits; these kits must remain sealed and must be properly disposed - d.
 Studies involving decomposition of vertebrate organisms (such as in forensic projects) - e.
-Studies with microbial fuel cells - 2.
+Studies with microbial fuel cells in which the device is sealed during experimentation and disposed of properly at the conclusion of the study - 2.
 The following types of studies involve BSL-1 organisms and are exempt from prior SRC review and require no additional forms: - a.
-Studies involving baker's yeast and brewer's yeast, except in rDNA studies - Studies involving Lactobacillus, Bacillus thuringiensis, nitrogen-fixing, oil-eating, and algae-eating bacteria introduced into their natural environment (not exempt if cultured in a petri dish environment) - c.
+Studies involving fermentation of baker's yeast and brewer's yeast, except in rDNA studies - b.
+Studies involving Lactobacillus, Bacillus thuringiensis, nitrogen-fixing, oil-eating, and algae-eating bacteria introduced into their natural environment (not exempt if cultured in a petri dish environment) - c.
 Studies involving water or soil microbes not concentrated in media conducive to their microbial growth - d.
 Studies of mold growth on food items if the experiment is terminated at the first evidence of mold - e.
 Studies of slime molds and edible mushrooms - f.
 Studies involving E. coli k-12 (and other strains of E. coli used solely as a food source for C. elegans) that are performed at school and are not subject to additional rules for recombinant DNA studies or use of antibiotic resistant organisms